This post has been updated on 26 Feb, 2024

-Today cloud computing has taken the IT world by storm.
-Organizations, irrespective of their size, are moving their current IT infrastructure to the public cloud, their own private cloud or to the hybrid cloud—with best features of both public and private cloud.
-But still, there’s a little section of naysayers who are still thinking – what are the pros and cons of cloud computing, how will cloud benefit my business, should I migrate to the cloud just because others are moving to it.
+Today, cloud computing has taken the IT world by storm.
+Organizations, irrespective of their size, are moving their current IT infrastructure to the public cloud, their own private cloud, or the hybrid cloud—with the best features of both public and private clouds.

 Well, they should certainly analyze their current IT infrastructure, weigh their limitations and workload or application restrictions, if any, and then evaluate whether the cloud will solve or remove their present issues and limitations.